FinalStraw is the last straw you’ll ever need.

 We recommend using tongs to submerge your FinalStraw and prevent it from sitting on the bottom or touching the sides of the pot for too long.
 You could also use a steam tray and rest your FinalStraw on that.

 Set it on a metal drying rack, a clean cloth, or another heat resistant surface to cool and dry.

-Just like you and me, metal can smell for a variety of reasons.
+Just like you and me, metal and silicone can smell for a variety of reasons.
 Frequent use, leftover drink residue, and that slightly questionable carnitas burrito that you can’t resist make everything smell funny.
 To deodorize, you can use vinegar, baking soda, and time.

 Mix equal parts of warm water and white vinegar in a shallow bowl or baking tray.
 Submerge your FinalStraw in the mixture and stretch it a few times to get the water and vinegar on the inside too.
 Let it sit for about 10 minutes, then take it out to air dry, but don’t rinse it yet!

 Wait for your FinalStraw to air dry.
 Then rinse it in warm water and use a soft cloth or sponge to wipe the outside to make sure the mixture is fully removed.
 After you rinse it, use a towel to dry the outside so it doesn’t get water spots.

 If you have a really stanky straw, add some baking soda and fresh lemon juice to the solution for added cleaning power and a fresh smelling scent.
 If it still smells, burn some incense and pray.

 Lemon Seed Removal (and other stuck things)

 If blowing through either end of your FinalStraw doesn’t release the stuck item, try stretching your FinalStraw to move the item into a different position or to inch it out.
 Please do not try to suck the item out as you could choke on it if it dislodges. #SuckResponsibly